Marco Aydin

 Marco Aydin (born 27 September 1988) is a Dutch footballer who plays as a midfielder for CVV Achilles.

 Early life

 Aydin was born in 1988 in Enschede, Netherlands, to Assyrian parents from southeastern Turkey.
 He attended sports university in Zwolle.

 Club career

 After leaving Dutch side Quick '20 due to a conflict with the manager, Aydin signed for Dutch side SC Enschede, where he was regraded as one of the clun's most important players.
 He trialed at Dutch side Sparta on the recommendation of Dutch manager Theo Vonk.

 After that, he signed for Dutch side Excelsior '31, but he eventually did not receive confidence from the club's management, so he decided to move to Germany.

 International career

 Aydin played for the Arameans Suryoye football team at the 2014 ConIFA World Football Cup, helping the team achieve third place.

-Style of play

-Aydin mainly operates as a midfielder and can operate as a striker.

 Post-playing career

 Aydin has worked as a youth community organizer, physical education teacher, and as the chairman of Dutch side Zaalvoetbalclub Twente.